 Victoria Wood: As Seen on TV is available on BritBox.

 This award-winning short film focuses on a group of entrepreneurs in Hapur, India as they work to make low-cost sanitary products in order to empower a community of women.
 In the short 25-minute runtime, director Rayka Zehtabchi exposes the global stigma around menstruation and shines a light on period poverty, while capturing the spirit of the women working to create safe and affordable sanitary products.

 Period: End of a Sentence is available to watch on Netflix.

-Late Night is available to watch on Netflix.
+Moxie is available to watch on Netflix.

 Loosely based on the story of the movement to ratify the Equal Rights Amendment, Mrs America focuses on the perspectives of several prominent women involved on both sides of the argument.
 Cate Blanchett plays conservative activist Phyllis Schlafly, who campaigned against many second-wave feminists, including Gloria Steinem, Betty Friedan, Shirley Chisholm, Bella Abzug and Jill Ruckelshaus.

 Mrs America is available to watch on BBC iPlayer.

 Loosely based on Issa Rae’s acclaimed web series Awkward Black Girl, Insecure shines a light on the Black female experience from the perspective of two best friends, Issa (played by Rae) and Molly (Yvonne Orji).
 Both in their late 20s, they have to juggle careers and relationships while maintaining their friendship.